How do you picture your retirement?

 We can't control all retirement expenses, but we can manage some of them.
 The thought of downsizing your home may have crossed your mind.
 One benefit of downsizing is that it can potentially lead to no mortgage or a more manageable mortgage payment.

 If you're not sure what your retirement spending plan looks like, we can help!
-Our financial advisors can help you understand your existing retirement plan or help you strategize any changes you want to make.
+Our fiduciary financial advisors can help you understand your existing retirement plan or help you strategize any changes you want to make.
 Read more about your options here.

 Could you leave a financial legacy through an estate plan?

 Many of us would like to give our kids or grandkids a good start in life, but leaving an inheritance can be trickier than many realize.
 Tax laws are constantly changing, and the strategies that worked years ago may have more limited benefits today.
+An investment management strategy could help you plan for the financial legacy you want to leave behind.

 Keep in mind this article is for informational purposes only and is not a replacement for real-life advice, so make sure to consult your tax or legal professional before modifying any part of your overall estate strategy.